 Make sure you include pack light, quick dry and warm wears for the trip.
 Heavy packing is discouraged for the trek as you can only fly 15kg weight on the domestic flight, including your day pack.

 What are the tea houses like en route, particularly the ones we stay in overnight?

 Most of the tea houses we use are above the basic accommodation.
 The rooms are on a twin sharing basis and the bathrooms are common.
 All the lodges have electricity, some uses the solar power; so clients can expect WiFi service and charging facilities, but they have to pay extra.

-What’s the food like in Nepal and more specifically, what kind of food will we be eating during the Mount Everest Base Camp Trek?
+What’s the food like in Nepal and more specifically, what kind of food will we be eating during our treks in the Himalayas?

 When in the city, expect all the varieties of foods such as continental, Chinese, American, Thai, Indian, Halal food and all other sorts.
-On the trip, it's mostly Nepalese and continental.
+On the Everest Base Camp and Walk With Me treks, it's mostly Nepalese and continental.
 The foods are prepared freshly with organic ingredients.
 Processed foods and packed foods are less common on the treks.

 What would you say is your favourite dish?